Immigration

 Landlord declaration — if you cannot provide a registered rental contract, you may need a formal declaration from the property owner.
 In practice, this should be properly signed and formalised, and many applicants use notarisation to reduce risk.

 Also check that your address is consistent across your documents.
-If your Finanças fiscal address, residence card address, and AIMA application address do not match, fix this before the appointment.
+If your Finanças fiscal address, residence card address and AIMA application address do not match, fix this before the appointment.

-Finanças and Segurança Social No-Debt Certificates
+Finanças and Segurança Social no-debt certificates

 These certificates are simple when your records are clean, but they can become a last-minute problem if you have unpaid tax, missing contributions, or an old balance you forgot about.